F1rst-Unicorn/tiny-auth/doc/scopes.md

 The file has to carry the name stated inside the file with the `.yml` extension.

+For SQLite stores, this corresponds to the table `tiny_auth_scope`.

 ### Scope Mappings

 A scope mapping defines how existing information is transformed into a JWT